-Professor Iain McNeish is the professor of gynaecological oncology at the Institute of Cancer Sciences at the University of Glasgow.
-He is working on the British Translational Research Ovarian Cancer Collaborative (BriTROC) project, a pioneering study into why ovarian cancer keeps coming back.
+Professor Iain McNeish is the Director of the Ovarian Cancer Action Research, Centre incorporating The Vivienne Wohl Unit at Imperial College.
+He is also working on the British Translational Research Ovarian Cancer Collaborative (BriTROC) project, a pioneering study into why ovarian cancer keeps coming back.
+He was previously the professor of gynaecological oncology at the Institute of Cancer Sciences at the University of Glasgow.

 Did you always want to be a scientist?

 I certainly always wanted to be a doctor – apparently I announced this to anyone who would listen when I was about three years old.
 My interest in science and research was kindled at medical school.
 I had a brief wobble when I thought about becoming a conductor, (orchestra rather than bus), but reality and common sense prevailed.

 I embarked on a PhD soon after qualifying in medicine, which is when I became interested in ovarian cancer.
 I've had the privilege (and challenge) of being able to combine laboratory research in ovarian cancer and clinical work as a medical oncologist since the end of my PhD in 1998.

 I have hugely enjoyed my career and feel there are still many exciting things to come!
 One of my highlights has been co-leading the 'BriTROC' project, which brought 15 UK ovarian cancer centres together to collect tumour samples and address important issues, such as the intriguing question of how ovarian cancer changes and evolves as it relapses and becomes resistant to chemotherapy.